Frank Beamer: Beamer Way

+#25 Beamer Jersey

 Before the beginning of the 2016 football season, new coach Justin Fuente and his staff collaborated on ideas of how to honor Beamer during the season.
-On August 29, 2016, the team announced that as an homage to Beamer's transcendent contributions and dedication to special teams, one deserving special teams player would be chosen to wear the number 25 jersey for each game of the 2016 season, earning the title "Special Teams Player of the Week".
+On August 29, 2016, the team announced that as an homage to Beamer's transcendent contributions and dedication to special teams, one deserving special teams player would be chosen to wear the number 25 jersey for each game of the 2016 season, earning the title Special Teams Player of the Week.
 Beamer wore the number 25 when he played at Virginia Tech as a cornerback from 1966 to 1968.
 The honorary jersey became so popular with the players, fans, and coaches that the team continued the tradition beyond the 2016 season.